Nördlingen, Germany: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Take care to find the necessary type.
-Most adapters available online are simply plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. Be sure to find the correct kind.
+The majority of adapters currently being sold are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most places.

-If you see the Rieskrater Museum, wear museum-appropriate clothing and take:
+If you go to the Rieskrater Museum, wear museum-appropriate clothing and take:

 May